dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-2 TMA-Intel.md

 This explicit memory prefetching hint decreases execution time from 8.5 seconds to 6.5 seconds.
 Also, the number of `CYCLE_ACTIVITY.STALLS_L3_MISS` events becomes almost ten times less: it goes from 19 billion down to 2 billion.

 TMA is an iterative process, so once we fix one problem, we need to repeat the process starting from Step 1.
 Likely it will move the bottleneck into another bucket, in this case, `Retiring`.
 This was an easy example demonstrating the workflow of TMA methodology.
 Analyzing real-world applications is unlikely to be that easy.
 Chapters in the second part of the book are organized to make them convenient for use with the TMA process.
-In particular, Chapter 8 covers the `Memory Bound` category, Chapter 9 covers `Core Bound`, Chapter 10 covers `Bad Speculation`, and Chapter 11 covers `FrontEnd Bound`.
+In particular, Chapter 8 covers the `Memory Bound` category, Chapter 9 covers `Core Bound`, Chapter 10 covers `Bad Speculation`, and Chapter 11 covers `Frontend Bound`.
 Such a structure is intended to form a checklist that you can use to drive code changes when you encounter a certain performance bottleneck.

 [^2]: TMA metrics - [https://github.com/intel/perfmon/blob/main/TMA_Metrics.xlsx](https://github.com/intel/perfmon/blob/main/TMA_Metrics.xlsx).
 [^7]: PMU tools - [https://github.com/andikleen/pmu-tools](https://github.com/andikleen/pmu-tools).